Minnesota Post-Secondary Child Care Grant

 The amount of childcare assistance depends on:

-• The student's EFC.
+• The student's Student Aid Index (SAI).

 • The number of daycare hours necessary to cover education and work obligations.